Veneers in Parramatta

 - Consuming citric fruits like lemons and limes

 We are not saying you can’t have these, but try and cut back.
-If you do eat or drink these, then rinse your mouth with water afterward to reduce the amount of time the acid sits on your teeth.
+If you do eat or drink these, then rinse your mouth with water afterwards to reduce the amount of time the acid sits on your teeth.